 (1) With respect to cash, the face amount thereof; and

-With respect to any Government Obligations, the sum of (A)(x) the mean of the high bid and low asked prices quoted on such date by two principal market makers of recognized national standing (each a “Principal Market Maker”) for such Government Obligations chosen by the Valuation Agent, or (y) if quotations are not available from two Principal Market Makers for such date, the mean of such high bid and low asked prices as of the day next preceding such date, on which such quotations were available, plus (B) the accrued interest on such Government Obligations (except to the extent Transferred to a party pursuant to any applicable provision of this Annex or included in the applicable price referred to in (A) of this clause (2)) as of such date, multiplied by the applicable Valuation Percentage.
+With respect to any Government Obligations, the sum of (A)(x) the mean of the high bid and low asked prices quoted on such date by two principal market makers of recognized national standing (each a “Principal Market Maker”) for such Government Obligations, other than Party A or any affiliate of Party A chosen by the Valuation Agent, or (y) if quotations are not available from two Principal Market Makers for such date, the mean of such high bid and low asked prices as of the day next preceding such date, on which such quotations were available, plus (B) the accrued interest on such Government Obligations (except to the extent Transferred to a party pursuant to any applicable provision of this Annex or included in the applicable price referred to in (A) of this clause (2)) as of such date, multiplied by the applicable Valuation Percentage.

 (iii) Alternative: The provisions of Paragraph 5 will apply except to the following extent; pending the resolution of a dispute, Transfer of the undisputed Value of Eligible Credit Support or Posted Credit Support involved in the relevant demand will be due as provided in Paragraph 5 if the demand is given by the Notification Time but will be due on the second Local Business Day after the demand if the demand is given after the Notification Time.